Fantom-foundation/Tosca/rust/BUILD.md

 # then load dhat.out.<pid>
 ```

+## Profile Guided Optimization & BOLT

+[PGO](https://clang.llvm.org/docs/UsersManual.html#profile-guided-optimization) can be used to produce more optimized builds by leveraging profiling data to inform the compiler about runtime behavior.
+Additionally [BOLT](https://github.com/llvm/llvm-project/blob/main/bolt/README.md), a post link optimizer, can be used to optimize the code layout.
+This [script](.scripts/pgo.sh) automates this process also provides benchmark results from before and after the optimization.

 ## Miri & Sanitizers

 ### Miri

 [Miri](https://github.com/rust-lang/miri) *is an Undefined Behavior detection tool for Rust*.
 It interprets Rust mid-intermediate representation as has therefore much more information available than when executing a binary.
 However, that makes it also relatively slow.
 Furthermore, it is only available on nightly Rust, which is not a big deal because it is only used for testing anyway.
-*Because miri runs as a platform independent interpreter, it has no access to most platform-specific APIs or FFI.* It is therefore not possible to run it with a custom allocator an hence also not with feature *mimalloc* or *performance*.
+*Because miri runs as a platform independent interpreter, it has no access to most platform-specific APIs or FFI.* It is therefore not possible to run it with a custom allocator and hence also not with feature *mimalloc* or *performance*.

 ```sh
 # install miri